The VA provides a single option for refinancing from a conventional to VA loan and it’s simpler to use than you may think.

 Guidelines and restrictions on loan-to-value ratio can vary by lender.
 Refinancing may result in higher finance charges over the life of the loan.

 The VA requires a mandatory charge known as the VA Funding Fee on every loan it guarantees.
 This fee doesn't go to the lender; rather, it helps fund the VA home loan program and ensure that future generations of veterans can obtain home financing.

 Veterans who want to refinance into a VA loan pay a higher Funding Fee than those who can pursue a Streamline.
-At present, the VA Funding Fee for a Cash-Out refinance is 2.15 percent of the loan amount for regular military and 2.4 percent for National Guard and Reserve members using the VA loan for the first time.
+At present, the VA Funding Fee for a Cash-Out refinance is 2.30 percent of the loan amount for regular military, National Guard and Reserve members using the VA loan for the first time.
 Borrowers with a service-connected disability are exempt from paying the Funding Fee.